 Humanitarian needs in Afghanistan remain high.
 Conflict, extreme drought and the COVID-19 pandemic have converged, with thousands of people newly displaced and millions continuing to suffer from unsafe living conditions and acute food shortages.

-On Military Bases in the U.S. and Abroad: Welcoming Evacuees
+Welcoming Evacuees On Military Bases in the U.S. and Abroad

-Overall, the Red Cross has provided some 580,000 items to support evacuees from Afghanistan.
-This includes nearly 150,000 comfort kits and towels; some 140,000 blankets; some 50,000 personal protection items such as hand sanitizer, masks, gloves and thermometers; and 90,000 personal items, including baby bottles, portable cribs and stuffed animals.
-Additionally, the Red Cross has served more than 330,000 meals and snacks.
+Overall, the Red Cross has provided some 1.9 million relief items to support evacuees from Afghanistan.
+This includes comfort kits with personal hygiene items, towels, blankets, hand sanitizer, masks, gloves, thermometers, baby bottles, portable cribs and stuffed animals.
+Additionally, the Red Cross has served more than 385,000 meals and snacks.

 The American Red Cross has a long history of supporting humanitarian needs for evacuees and refugees arriving in the U.S. from international conflicts.
 For example, we helped tens of thousands of Hungarian refugees in 1956 during that country’s revolution.
-We also supported Cuban refugees starting in 1961 and aided refugees from Vietnam and Cambodia in 1975.
+We also supported Cuban refugees in the 1960s and aided refugees from Vietnam and Cambodia in the 1970s.

 Here’s more information about how the Red Cross typically helps refugees, asylum seekers, and migrants in the U.S.